Contact A Lawyer

 Granuflo and NaturaLyte contain sodium acetate, which is converted into bicarbonate by the body during and shortly after dialysis treatment.
 However, the manufacturer failed to warn physicians that these products contain higher levels of acetate than most other dialysis treatment products, requiring physicians to carefully monitor and change bicarbonate buffers administered with Granuflo or NaturaLyte, to avoid a risk of cardiopulmonary arrest and sudden death from heart problems.

-LAWSUITS OVER FRESENIUS DIALYSIS TREATMENTS: A number of families throughout the United States are reviewing potential lawsuits with lawyers after their loved ones died or suffered a catastrophic heart injury during or within 48 hours after dialysis treatment.
+LAWSUITS OVER FRESENIUS DIALYSIS TREATMENTS: A number of families throughout the United States filed claims after their loved ones died or suffered a catastrophic heart injury during or within 48 hours after dialysis treatment.

 According to allegations raised in Fresenius dialysis treatment lawsuits: